openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     let f = (p: number) => b + p
     let x // compile-time error -- either type or initializer

-Every variable in a program must have an initial value before its value is used.
+Every variable in a program must have an initial value before it can be used.

-There are several ways to identify such initial value:
+The initial value can be identified as follows:

--  An initial value is explicitly specified by using an *initializer*.
+-  The initial value is explicitly specified by an *initializer*.
--  Each method or function parameter is initialized to the corresponding argument value provided by the caller of that method or function.
+-  Each method or function parameter is initialized to the corresponding argument value provided by the caller of the method or function.
--  Each constructor parameter is initialized to the corresponding argument value provided by:
+-  Each constructor parameter is initialized to the corresponding argument value as provided by:

    + Class instance creation expression (see :ref:`New Expressions`), or
    + Explicit constructor call (see :ref:`Explicit Constructor Call`).